MomsFriendlyRobotCompany/picklejar3/readme.md

 # PickleJar3

+**Do not use, under development**

 Something I wrote a while ago for storing data.
+I want to flush it out into something better.

 # MIT License